Current Patients:

 • Stress and sleep: Stress and poor sleep can weaken your immune system, making it harder to fight gum infection.

-• Medications and dry mouth: Many medicines reduce saliva.
+• Medications and dry mouth: Many medications reduce saliva production.
 Dry mouth allows plaque to build up faster and irritate gums.

 • Crooked or crowded teeth: Hard-to-clean areas trap plaque.
 Orthodontic care or special tools can improve cleaning.